How to Grow Coriander at Home

 Strategic companion planting enhances your success when figuring out how to grow coriander at home.
 Coriander grows well alongside:

-Avoid planting coriander near fennel, as they can cross-pollinate and affect flavor.
+Avoid planting coriander near fennel, as they can cross-pollinate and affect the flavor of both.
 Companion planting not only maximizes garden space but also creates synergistic relationships that improve growth and deter pests.

 Harvesting and Storage

-Knowing when and how to harvest is a crucial part of how to grow coriander at home.
+Knowing when and how to harvest is a crucial aspect of growing coriander at home.
 For harvesting coriander leaves, wait until plants are 6-8 inches tall, then:

 For storing coriander, you have several options: